nuuuwan/news_lk3_data/README.md

 *2024-03-01 12:45:00* · [`adaderanalk`](https://www.adaderana.lk/news/97655/one-killed-in-shooting-at-ahungalla) · `en`

 A person has been killed in a shooting carried out in the Ahungalla area today (01), the police said.

+The unidentified assailants who arrived on a motorcycle have shot at the person in front of a hotel, and fled the scene, according to police.

+The deceased individual has been identified as a 45-year-old resident of the Kosgoda area.

+Ahungalla Police is conducting further investigations in search of the suspects.

 ◼️